 In January 2017, the Financial Accounting Standards Board (FASB) issued guidance clarifying the definition of a business for purposes of determining when an acquisition (or disposition) should be accounted for as a business combination or an asset acquisition (or disposition) under the relevant accounting guidance.
 The amendments in the update provide a screen to determine when an integrated set of assets and activities (collectively referred to as a "set") is not a business.
 The screen requires that when substantially all of the fair value of the gross assets acquired (or disposed of) is concentrated in a single identifiable asset or group of similar identifiable assets, the set is not a business.
 The screen reduces the number of transactions that need to be further evaluated.
 If the screen is not met, the amendments in the update require that: (i) to be considered a business, a set must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create output and (ii) remove the evaluation of whether a market participant could replace missing elements.
 The amendments provide a framework to assist entities in evaluating whether both an input and a substantive process are present.
 The framework includes two groups of criteria to consider that depend on whether a set has outputs.
 Although outputs are not required for a set to be a business, outputs generally are a key element of a business; therefore, the update provides more stringent criteria for sets without outputs.
 The guidance is applied prospectively and is effective for fiscal years beginning after December 15, 2017, including interim periods within those periods.
 Early adoption is permitted for transactions which have not been reported in financial statements that have been issued or made available for issuance.
 Properties acquired by the Company will most likely qualify as asset acquisitions under the new guidance compared to deemed business combinations under the previous accounting guidance.
-As a
+As a result, acquired property will be measured at cost, which generally includes transaction costs, the one year measurement period to determine the value of acquired contingencies does not apply to asset acquisitions and the disclosure requirements will change.

 In November 2016, the FASB issued guidance requiring that the statement of cash flows explain the change during the period in the total of cash, cash equivalents and amounts described as restricted cash or cash equivalents.
 Beginning-of-period and end-of-period total amounts shown on the statement of cash flows should include restricted cash, cash equivalents and amounts described as restricted cash or cash equivalents.
-The guidance does not provide a definition of restricted cash or restricted cash or estricted cash or cash equivalents.
+The guidance does not provide a definition of restricted cash or restricted cash equivalents.
 The guidance is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.